neptunelabs/fsi-server-docker-v22/README.md

 Synchronisation is also not a good idea in case of errors in `storage` processing.

 **Even if it means a higher load per mirror server, you should not transfer the storage.**

+## FSI Server Settings

+All relevant settings of the FSI Server can be found in the directory `conf`.

+FSI Server uses a highly configurable combination of permission sets and groups to control access to stored assets.

+All assets are stored within source connectors (`conf/fsi-server/connectors`), which map a physical directory to a virtual folder used to address the asset.
+All users (`conf/fsi-server/users.yml`) are assigned to groups (`conf/fsi-server/groups.yml`), which are assigned to source connectors using predefined permission sets (`conf/fsi-server/permissionssets.yml`).
+Permission sets can also be assigned directly to groups or users, overriding the permissions set in the connector-group assignment.

 ## Backup